mrdandelion6/Terminal-Sword/README.md

 # Terminal Sword

-Terminal Sword is a low level C project hosting an online multiplayer terminal-based sword game using stream sockets with a TCP protocol.
+Terminal Sword is a low level C project hosting an online multiplayer terminal-based sword game using stream sockets with the TCP protocol.

 ## Installation